balanced/balanced-api/resources/accounts.rst

 Creating a merchant
 -------------------

 To create a merchant, you must pass a tokenized merchant identity via the ``merchant_uri`` param or full merchant information via the ``merchant`` param.
 A merchant can be represented as a business or a person depending on the entity being represented by the account.

 *Note* If Balanced cannot identify the merchant being created the API will respond with a **300** status code.
 A 300 represents multiple choices, you may re-submit the original request along with more identifying information (e.g.
 ``tax_id``) **or** you may redirect the user to the location specified in the redirect where Balanced will identify the user.
 See `requests for more information`__

 __ #requests-for-more-information

-Payload to create a person

-.. _person-merchant-account-create-form:

 ``email_address``
     *string*.
 Email address of the account.
 It must be **unique** among all accounts